Last Updated on December 27, 2022 by Dr Gustavo Assatourians DDSWATCH IN STORY MODE

 Treatment often comprises periodic checks of the perforation area until the cells are capable of the natural healing of the perforation.
 Therefore, patients will have to follow all the professional’s recommendations like avoid blow their nose, sneezing, drinking from a straw, and smoking cigarettes.
 For smokers, they need to prevent the deepest inhaling by which the communication could be disordered.

 Where healing is diminished by variables such as the patient’s age, a history of diseases such as cardiovascular disease, diabetes, malnutrition, immunosuppression or by the use of medications such as corticosteroids, and habits such as smoking, it will be necessary to turn to a specialist such as a maxillofacial surgeon who will decide the best treatment.
 These could include the confrontation and closure of the perforated soft tissue by sectioning the tissues near the defect or next to it for its repositioning in the area that requires sealing of the perforation, followed by analgesic and antibiotic medications.

 If you have any questions about this or other topics, contact us at Channel Island Family Dental, as well as on our Facebook page.
-At Channel Island Family Dental, we are always attentive to your needs to make a timely diagnosis.
-In addition, our dentists in Oxnard, Santa Paula, Newbury Park Ventura, and Port Hueneme will guide you to the best treatment to give you back your best smile.
+We are always attentive to your needs to make a timely diagnosis.
+In addition, our Dentists in Oxnard, Santa Paula, Newbury Park, Ventura, and Port Hueneme will guide you to the best treatment to give you back your best smile.